 \section{Introduction}

-One of the central issues in machine learning research and application is finding ways of improving generalization.
-Regularization, loosely defined as any modification applied to a learning algorithm that helps prevent overfitting, plays therefore a key role in machine learning \citep{girosi1995regularization, muller2012regularization}.
-In the case of deep learning, where neural networks tend to have several orders of magnitude more parameters than training examples, statistical learning theory \citep{vapnik1971vc} indicates that regularization becomes even more crucial.
+One of the central issues in machine learning is finding ways of improving generalization.
+Regularization, loosely defined as any modification applied to a learning algorithm that helps the model generalize better, plays therefore a key role in machine learning.
+In the case of deep learning, where neural networks tend to have several orders of magnitude more parameters than training examples, statistical learning theory \cite{vapnik1971vc} indicates that regularization becomes even more crucial.